NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 - First determine the appropriate smoothing weight :math:`\mu` by running a small clip, and using just one image.
 A value between 0.06 and 0.12 seems to work all the time with LRO NAC, even when the images are subsampled.
-The other weight, :math:`\lambda,` that is, the value of ``--initial-dem-constraint-weight``, can be set to something small, like :math:`0.0001.` This can be increased to :math:`0.001` if noticing that the output DEM strays too far.
+The other weight, :math:`\lambda`, that is, the value of ``--initial-dem-constraint-weight``, can be set to something small, like :math:`0.0001.` This can be increased to :math:`0.001` if noticing that the output DEM strays too far.

-- More images with more diverse illumination conditions result in more accurate terrain.
+- Having images with diverse illumination conditions results in a more accurate terrain.

-- Floating the albedo (option ``--float-albedo``) can introduce instability and divergence, it should be avoided unless obvious albedo variation is seen in the images.
+- Floating the albedo (option ``--float-albedo``) can introduce instability and divergence, unless the images have very diverse illumination.
 See :numref:`sfs_albedo` for a longer discussion.

 - Floating the cameras in SfS should be avoided, as bundle adjustment does a better job.
-Floating the exposures was shown to produce marginal results.
+Floating the exposures was useful for the Earth example (:numref:`sfs_earth`), but less so for the Moon.

 - Floating the DEM at the boundary (option ``--float-dem-at-boundary``) is also suggested to be avoided.